jgonfsbl/backup-shellscript/README.md

 ```

 ## Potential improvements
+  - Use this shell script with automation tools like Ansible/Chef/Puppet/Salt/Terraform.
+  - Include this shell script in the CI/CD development pipeline.
-  - use SCP or SFTP, subsystems of SSH, to move the backup files once created to a non-local mountpoint
+  - use SCP or SFTP, subsystems of SSH, to move the backup files once created to a mountpoint not previously mounted.
-  - implement incremental backups
+  - implement incremental backups.
-  - explore deduplication
+  - explore deduplication.